Odd Job Jack: Production

-Odd Job Jack is created by Smiley Guy Studios in Toronto, Ontario.
-The show was originally developed as a web-based cartoon, but quickly moved to cable television distribution.
+Odd Job Jack was created by Smiley Guy Studios in Toronto.
+The show was originally developed as a web-based cartoon and based on an early short the creators made called "The Seen", which released in 1997, but quickly moved to cable television distribution.
 The producers of the show pay homage to their web roots by maintaining a web site that contains unique interactive content to support each episode, largely consisting of Flash games.
 They advertised this connection as being a "sit.com".
+An advertising deal with Molson Canadian helped fund the move to television.

 On July 14, 2006 in an email to subscribers, Smiley Guy Studios announced FreeJack, an initiative under which they have started releasing the master files of every character, prop, and background from every episode for the upcoming season under a non-commercial share-friendly license.
 However, in 2007, after the fourth season the show definitely ended production.

 Every episode is structured by the opening theme, the full episode and the closing credits.
+The series featured an experimental form of described video, wherein rather than a neutral narrator, the actors would describe visual sequences in-character.

 Plot

 The eponymous character, Jack Ryder, graduates from university with a degree in sociology and becomes a temporary employee at an agency called Odd Jobs which specializes in filling difficult and unusual positions.
 Each episode ends with Jack adding a chapter to a book which he is writing about his experiences on his laptop.

 When not working, Jack often hangs with his eccentric friends, Leopold "Leo" Trench, an agoraphobic computer hacker who, like one of the characters in McKellar's earlier comedy series, Twitch City, is unable to leave his apartment but nonetheless leads a complex and bizarre life, and Bobby Lee, an Asian kid who works in the family store by day, and is a club disc-jockey and masked hero by night.

 Jack also spends some time at the beginning and end of each episode at the agency where he attempts to develop a rapport with Betty Styles, the female assignment "associate" while under electronic surveillance from the gruff, imperious, and decidedly unpleasant, manager/owner (Mr. Fister) who is often involved in some way in the bizarre conspiracies, sordid sexual escapades, and crimes which lurk behind the workaday appearances of Jack's assignments.

-Mr. Fister never appears in season three, but makes a final appearance in season four, while at the conclusion of season three Betty, after stealing the company jet to rescue Jack from African kidnappers, runs away to a distant country.
-Instead Jack is greeted in each season four episode with a new assignment associate, each with a personality defect.
+At the conclusion of season three, Betty, after stealing the company jet to rescue Jack from African kidnappers, is fired from Odd Jobs and runs away to a distant country.
+Jack is greeted in each season four episode with a new assignment associate, each with a personality defect.
 The first season also featured Jacques, a French Canadian doppelgänger to Jack who serves as an office nemesis.